 - Prepare vermicelli noodles by soaking in a large bowl of cold water for 10 minutes.

 - In a large wok or saucepan, heat oil up.
 Gently stir fry garlic, onion, red pepper and snow peas for a minute, then add in carrot and spring onion.
-Continue stir frying for 30 seconds.
+Continue stir frying until the veggies soften.

 - Drain noodles from water and add into wok.
 Using tongs, loosen up the noodles so they cook evenly.